2019 World Rally Championship: Marmaris Rally of Turkey

 Rally Turkey was full of dramas last year, and so was this year.
 The "rockstorm" caused several punctures, and none of the Toyota drivers, nor Dani Sordo stayed away from tyre troubles.
 Thierry Neuville elevated himself to third on Friday after a masterful drive in the second pass of the Çetibeli stage, but the Belgian went off the road due to poor visibility on Saturday.
 Ott Tänak took full five power stage bonus points after retiring from Saturday because of electrical failure.
 Following two championship contenders in nightmares, defending world champion Sébastien Ogier caught the chance.
 The six-time world champion eventually took his first Turkey victory to slash the gap between championship leader Tänak from forty points to seventeen points.
 Teammate Esapekka Lappi finished second to give Citroën an 1–2 finish for the first time since 2015, when Kris Meeke and Mads Østberg outshone everybody else in Argentina.
 Andreas Mikkelsen finished third to take his third podium of the season.
 Teemu Suninen completed the rally in fourth after a consistent weekend, following by Sordo and Jari-Matti Latvala.
 Meeke finished the event in seventh, although he went off the road in the afternoon loop of the second leg.
 Neuville and Pontus Tidemand finished the rally in eighth and ninth respectively.
-The final scoring spot could be covered by WRC-2 winner Kajetan Kajetanowicz, but a broken driveshaft meant him miss the opportunity to score his first WRC point.
-The Polish driver lost the place to Gus Greensmith, who won the WRC-2 Pro category despite rolling his Fiesta R5.
+The final scoring spot could be covered by WRC2 winner Kajetan Kajetanowicz, but a broken driveshaft meant him miss the opportunity to score his first WRC point.
+The Polish driver lost the place to Gus Greensmith, who won the WRC2 Pro category despite rolling his Fiesta R5.